fromkeith/SvelteProvider/README.md

 # Todo/Unknowns

-[] No server side testing done
+- [ ] No server side testing done
-[] Allow pods to be self deleted when no one listening
+- [ ] Allow pods to be self deleted when no one listening
+- [ ] Add examples
+- [ ] Allow graceful error handling, so if a parent fails, the child can catch it